leivamierg/Programming-Project-Exam-Simulation-Generator/README.md

 - --history : to show the history of simulation (it will be empty at the beginning)
 - --stats : to show the general statistics (it will be empty at the beginning)
 - 'exit' : to close the exam simulation program
+- 'topic' --select : to see the list of the subtopics to choose from
+- 'topic' --download : to download the PDF version of the exam
+- -d : to start the daily challenge
+- --profile : to see the profile of the current logged-in user

 List of possible commands during the simulation: